postgrespro/pg_probackup/Documentation.md

     pg_probackup archive-get -B backup_dir --instance instance_name --wal-file-path %p --wal-file-name %f [--help] [remote_options] [logging_options]

 Copies WAL files from the corresponding subdirectory of the backup catalog to the cluster's write-ahead log location.
-This command is automatically set by pg_probackup as part of the `restore_command` in **recovery.conf** when restoring backups using a WAL archive.
+This command is automatically set by pg_probackup as part of the `restore_command` in 'recovery.conf' when restoring backups using a WAL archive.
 You do not need to set it manually.

 #### Options